dgaydukov/cert-ocpjp11/files/ocpjp11.md

 sleep ERR: java.lang.InterruptedException: sleep interrupted MyCallable number 3 finish
 ```
-Take note, that invokeAny terminates(send interrupt) all unfinished threads once anyone is finish.

 For scheduling we can use `ScheduledExecutorService` method `schedule` (run once at some point in future).
 We can pass either `Runnable` or `Callable` to this method.
 ```java